scroll down

 Classrooms operate the same as they did when parents were in school.

 Today’s classrooms are incredibly complex and far different from those in the past.
+There is an increased awareness of diverse learning styles meaning teachers must address a wider range of student needs, requiring a more personalized approach.

 Students always behave.